maevadevs/Go-Developer-Advanced/05-Functions/readme.md

 ## Declaring and Calling Function

 - Go functions are similar to functions in other languages
-- But similar with control structures, Go adds its own features on functions
+- But Go adds its own features on functions
   - Some are good improvements
   - Some are experimental to avoid
 - **Every Go program starts execution from the `main()` function**